 Greater Sudbury residents wanting to save a little dough, get your free clothesline now before they run out!
 Just air drying your clothes can save you a couple hundred dollars every year, so give it a shot.

 Get your free clothesline by simply filling out the online application.
 Have your hydro account number handy!

 Walkerton residents can also get their hands on a free retractable clothesline and save money on your hydro bills.
 Not only will air-drying your clothes save you money in the long run, but it will easily help you do your part to save the environment.

 To get your free clothesline, contact the Westario Power’s conservation team.
-Just know that you only get one per home, so if you picked one up already, whether in 2018 or 2017, you won’t qualify for another.
+Just know that you only get one per home, so if you picked one up already, whether 2017 or last year you won’t qualify for another.

 Newmarket Energy Rebates